Samu-K/ECTrack/README.md

 ## Functionality
 ECTrack is a desktop app that allows you to see trends in electricity usage and pricing.

+## How to run software
+Software runs on java 22 and is built using maven.
+In order to run the software simply clone the repository and run mvn package javafx:run

 ## Instructions for development

 ### What is being used